Brookwood School: History

 Brookwood School was founded in December 1956 as Essex County Day School by a group of parents who felt there was a need for another school in the area.
 An old estate property was purchased and the school opened in the converted stables in September 1957.
 Its founding headmaster was Pip Cutler.

 Brookwood School had an initial enrollment of 65 students in 1957.
 The school has expanded its facilities and student population, and in 2010 had approximately 408 students.

 Headmaster Cutler retired in 1973.
-The fourth headmaster, John Peterman, held the position from 1992 to 2015.
+The second and third headmasters were John Ogden and A. Marshall "Buck" Lawton, respectively.
+The fourth headmaster, John Peterman, held the position from 1993 to 2015.
 In the fall of 2014, Brookwood named a new Head of School, Laura Caron.
+Since 2021, the current head of school is Jon Bartlett, In 2024, the new upper school headmaster is Jason Tebbons.

 Brookwood's Board of Trustees is the governing body, managing the school's financial and physical resources.

 In 2012, Brookwood was recognized by NAIS for their global initiative efforts.

 Campus

 The campus consists of 30 acre of playing fields and academic buildings, surrounded by natural woodlands, slightly in-land from the northern shore of Massachusetts Bay.
 The upper school students are housed in the wing that was originally the stables.
+Chubb Creek flows through the school property, lond with Cutler pond, which rarely, can hold people for skating in winter.

+LGBTQ Community

+Brookwood teaches the LGBTQ Community in classes, offer ally and LGBTQ clubs, Non-binary sports teams and inclusive stickers on doors.